HomePodcastsThe Story of Malta: The Fortress Island of the Mediterranean — Fexingo History

 The Story of Malta: The Fortress Island of the Mediterranean — Fexingo History

 Malta, a speck of limestone in the central Mediterranean, has been a fortress coveted by empires for millennia.
 From the Phoenicians to the Romans, the Arabs to the Normans, and most famously the Knights of St. John, every power understood that controlling Malta meant controlling the sea lanes between east and west.
 In this series, Lucas and Luna trace the island's extraordinary history: the mysterious temple builders who erected Ġgantija and Ħaġar Qim before the pyramids; the catacombs and mosaics of Roman Melite; the Great Siege of 1565 when the Knights, led by Grand Master Jean de Valette, repelled the Ottoman war machine of Suleiman the Magnificent; the Baroque flowering of Valletta, a ‘city built by gentlemen for gentlemen’; the brutal French occupation under Napoleon and the subsequent Maltese revolt aided by Britain; the island’s role as the HMS Mediterranean ‘unsinkable aircraft carrier’ during World War II, enduring the most intense bombing campaign in history; and the post-war journey to independence, republic status, and EU membership.
-Along the way, we explore the Maltese language — a unique Semitic tongue infused with Sicilian and English — the enduring legacy of the Knights, and the vibrant culture of modern Malta.
+Along the way, we explore the Maltese language — a unique Semitic tongue infused with Sicilian and English — the enduring legacy of the K

 Episodes